BarbzCodez/BarbzCodez/README.md

 - You can have one markdown file, apply a theme to make it into a website, document or even a presentation with one source of truth.
 - Easy to read even as plain text, so no need to download anything to see the content.
-- Its an industry standard, Whatsapp, Slack, Discord, Reddit are some examples of companies that use it by default on their products.

 ### Why is my resume not showing up?